SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Introduction

 \section{Introduction}

 Recent work has demonstrated the potential of agents powered by Large Language Models~(LLMs) to perform automated bug repair and implement basic features within large-scale software repositories~\citep{yang2024swe, aider, xia2024agentlessdemystifyingllmbasedsoftware}.
 A critical prerequisite for effective code generation is the precise identification of relevant contextual information, specifically code units such as functions, classes, or files.
 This code localization task represents a foundational yet notably difficult challenge, particularly when operating at the fine-grained level of function retrieval~\citep{jimenez2024swebench, rashid2025swepolybenchmultilanguagebenchmarkrepository, zan2025multiswebenchmultilingualbenchmarkissue, chen2025locagent}.
-Poor code retrieval directly compromises the quality of generated code, leading to incorrect or incomplete fixes, the introduction of new bugs, and substantial increases in both the computational cost and duration of the repair process.
-Effective code localization is thus essential for realizing the promise of autonomous software engineering agents.
+Poor code retrieval directly compromises the quality of generated code, leading to incorrect or incomplete fixes, the introduction of new bugs, and substantial increase in both the computational cost and duration of repair.
+Thus, effective code localization is essential to realize the promise of autonomous software engineering agents.

 Current approaches to code localization fall into two primary categories.
-Some recent methods exploit graph representations of code repositories alongside the reasoning capabilities of LLMs~\citep{ouyang2025repograph, chen2025locagent, jiang2025cosilsoftwareissuelocalization}.
-These approaches primarily employ sparse retrieval strategies such as \bm{}~\citep{Robertson1994OkapiATBM25} to identify relevant graph nodes or subgraphs for agent exploration.
-Other methods train bi-modal encoders that semantically align dense embeddings of code units with issue descriptions\citep{fehr-etal-2025-coret, reddy2025sweranksoftwareissuelocalization}.
-These dense retrieval methods rank code units, such as functions, classes, or files, based on their embedding similarity~(typically cosine similarity) to the issue description.
+Some methods exploit graph representations of code repositories alongside the reasoning capabilities of LLMs~\citep{ouyang2025repograph, chen2025locagent, jiang2025cosilsoftwareissuelocalization}.
+These approaches mainly employ sparse retrieval strategies such as \bm{}~\citep{Robertson1994OkapiATBM25} to identify relevant graph nodes or subgraphs for agent exploration.
+Other methods train bimodal encoders using contrastive objective to semantically align dense embeddings of code units with issue descriptions~\citep{fehr-etal-2025-coret, reddy2025sweranksoftwareissuelocalization}.
+These dense retrieval methods rank code units based on their embedding similarity to the issue description.